shahcompbio/doubleTime/README.md

 # Usage

+With the doubletime conda environment activated, we can execute the snakemake pipeline with the following command.
 ```
 snakemake --snakefile doubleTime.smk --configfile demo.yaml --cores 1
 ```
+Here, we specify the configuration file (`demo.yaml`), which contains the input data and parameters for the pipeline.
+We also specify the number of cores to use (1 in this case).
 Running doubleTree on the input data in `demo/input` should produce the output files in `demo/output`.